Last updated: November 5th 2022

 Our providers and sub-processors

 - Cloudflare who improves our site's performance and security.
 As they sit in front of our servers, they can view all traffic going to and from them.
+They also provide us with CAPTCHA services.

 - Contabo who is our main hosting provider.
 They have physical access to our servers so could theoretically access the data we hold.